Site Index • Wiki • Blog

 the marriage are involved, any other method inappropriately divides

 retirement pay that is not a marital asset.
-Note the extra info
+Note that some extra info

 required to submit the Hypothetical Method to DFAS is not